-Your breasts will be seen as dense if you have a lot of fibrous or glandular tissue and not much fat in the breasts.
+Having dense breast tissue is common.
 Some women have more dense breast tissue than others.
 For most women, breasts become less dense with age.
 But in some women, there’s little change.

 There are 4 categories of breast density.
 They go from almost all fatty tissue to extremely dense tissue with very little fat.
-The radiologist decides which of the 4 categories best describes how dense your breasts are.
+The radiologist decides which of the 4 categories best describes how dense your breasts are:

-Breasts are almost all fatty tissue.
+Category A: Breasts are almost all fatty tissue.

 Yes.
-Most breast cancers can be seen on a mammogram even in women who have dense breast tissue.
-So, it’s still important to get regular mammograms.
+Most breast cancers can be seen on a mammogram even in women who have dense breast tissue, so it’s still important to get regular mammograms.
 Mammograms can help save women’s lives.

 Even if you have a normal mammogram report, you should know how your breasts normally look and feel.
 Anytime there’s a change, you should report it to a health care provider right away.